-The BT815/7 supports I2C target address that is seven bits long.
+EVE supports an IC target address that is seven bits long.
 The default target address is 0x38 that is for the FocalTech controller IC.
-This target address can be changed via the REG\TOUCH\CONFIG register to support the other manufacturer in the direct support list.
+This target address can be changed via the REG\TOUCH\CONFIG register to support the other manufacturers in the direct support list.
 Some of the touch controllers in the direct support list have a configurable/programmable IC addresses, the address in REG\TOUCH\CONFIG can be set to match the address configured in the touch controller.